 Glimmer of Hope?

-“Now, nearly 70 years after Pick-Sloan, efforts to restore some of the Missouri River ecosystems form and function are underway—this time, with representatives of tribal nations with a voice at the table,” wrote Lorraine Jessep in ICTMN.
+“Now, nearly 70 years after Pick-Sloan, efforts to restore some of the Missouri River ecosystems form and function are underway—this time, with representatives of tribal nations with a voice at the table,” wrote Lorraine Jessep in ICMN.

 “Members of the Missouri River Recovery Implementation Committee (MRRIC) met during the first week of May in Overland Park, Kansas.
 Authorized by Congress and established in 2008, MRRIC is a basin-wide collaborative forum to develop a shared vision and comprehensive plan for Missouri River recovery.
 It consists of Missouri River basin tribes, states and federal agencies, stakeholders and local government.”